owstack/bch-lib/CONTRIBUTING.md

 #### G7 - Standard Methods

-When possible, bcccore objects should have standard methods on an instance prototype:
+When possible, bch objects should have standard methods on an instance prototype:
 * `toObject/toJSON` - A plain JavaScript object that `JSON.stringify` can call
 * `toString` - A string representation of the instance
 * `toBuffer` - A hex Buffer